Author Interview Series

 Live on ZOOM, through interviews and audience Q and A, we will explore together writers’ insights into the unique and powerful relationship between storytelling and healing.
 Through discussions with a wide array of authors from different disciplines and perspectives, we will deepen our understanding of what healing means, how it functions, and how storytelling can play a central role in the healing process.

-Join us for the next event in Healing Story Alliance’s series where authors are interviewed about their writing processes and the healing power of storytelling.
+Join us for the next event in Healing Story Alliance’s series where authors are interviewed about their creative writing processes and the healing power of storytelling.
 Storytelling, unique among all narrative arts, engages listeners in a profound way, deepening our understanding of what healing means and how it functions.

 Audience participation is encouraged, with opportunities to ask questions and share observations inspired by Dan’s work and the interview.
 This event benefits The Healing Storytelling Alliance, dedicated to promoting healing through the art of storytelling.